VikasMeshram2708/SmritiLok/README.md

 ### ToDo

+- [ ] Add Search bar to search the locations all over the world.

 - [x] Remove the Plus Button from sidebar next to locations.

-- [ ] Add Save Loction Button on details section below the map.
+- [ ] Add Save Location Button on details section below the map.

-- [ ] Add Auth, Middleware, marketing pages contact, about, Dadhboard pages profile, settins.
+- [ ] Add Auth, Middleware, marketing pages contact, about, Dashboard pages profile, settings.

-- [ ] Add Charts.
+- [x] Add Charts.

 - [ ] Unit Testing